tim-corley/tc-portfolio/README.md

   <h1 align="center">A Portfolio & Notes Website</h1>

   <p align="center">
-    A place to browse my blog posts, check out my projects, and to get in touch.
+    A place to browse my notes, check out my projects, and to get in touch.
     <br />
     <br />
     <a href="https://github.com/tim-corley/tc-portfolio/issues">Report an Issue</a>